rhgraysonii/ruby_func_prog/README.md

 Being A Rubyist, I thought it would be fun to use it for the same case.

+## A Note
+All quoted text are Mary Rose Cook's words from her original blog entry linked to before.
+I have omitted certain sections that were irrelevent to Ruby due to language differences.
+These are marked with `...`.

 That said, let's get started!

 >## A guide rope